Ssingh5535/Ssingh5535/README.md

 I’m Stephen Singh—a passionate FPGA engineer with a knack for translating complex algorithms into optimized hardware.
 I hold a B.E. in Electrical & Electronics Engineering from UGA and an M.S. in ECE from UF.
 I architect high-performance SoC solutions, integrate AI/ML on FPGA fabrics, and drive hardware-security research.

+## 🌱 Out and about 🌱
+When I’m not soldering boards or writing RTL, you’ll find me chasing mountain trails with a heavy pack, diving into colorful coral reefs, or carving fresh powder down snow-covered mountains.
+I’m passionate about pushing my limits in fitness—powerlifting, trail running, and cycling through scenic routes keep me energized.

+## 🏎️ Car Scene 🏎️
+My love for automobiles drives me to car shows and meets, where I admire everything from vintage classics to the latest performance exotics.
+Behind the camera, I’m a landscape photographer at heart, chasing golden-hour light across dramatic vistas and capturing nature’s intricate details.

+## 🍳 In the Kitchen 🍳

+I’m an avid home chef who love experimenting with global cuisines and fusion flavors.
+From slow-simmered stews to delicate pastries, I dive into recipes with creativity and precision, crafting dishes that blend comfort and innovation.

 ---

 ## 📊 GitHub Stats